qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

     16   0.2  0.426829  0.010678    B         1  formatted   2048
     17   0.3  0.568293  0.008592    B         1  formatted   2048

-The new data is added under the category "formatted".
+The default :meth:`_format_data` method adds its output data with the category "formatted".
 This category name must be also specified in the analysis option ``fit_category``.
-The following fit routine filters the scatter table by the category name.
+If overriding this method to do additional processing after the default formatting, the ``fit_category`` analysis option can be set to choose a different category name to use to select the data to pass to the fitting routine.
 The (x, y) value in each row is passed to the corresponding fit model object to compute residual values for the least square optimization.

 3. Fitting